MetaMudraGames/Asphyxia/games/01_AXIOM/README.md

 ```
 ╔═════════════════════════════════════════════════════════════════╗
 ║                                                                 ║
-║   The Memu arkship carries humanity's last 2,000 souls          ║
+║   The Memu arkship carries humanity's last hope:                ║
+║   974,744 colonists in cryogenic suspension.                    ║
-║   toward a distant star.                                        ║
+║   562 crew on active rotation.                                  ║
+║   4.7 million species in the Genetic Archive.                   ║
 ║                                                                 ║
-║   The AI systems that keep them alive have their own logic.     ║
+║   The systems that keep them alive have their own logic.        ║
 ║   Sometimes that logic leads to terrible places.                ║
 ║                                                                 ║
 ║   When it does, someone must argue.                             ║